Anthropology + Technology Conference, Bristol 2019

-Our invitation to speak has been accepted by four highly-respected academics/practitioners:
+Our invitation to speak has been accepted by these highly-respected academics/practitioners:

 - Anna Kirah, an applied anthropologist who counts Microsoft among her clients.
 Anna is an internationally-respected design anthropologist and psychologist known for pioneering the people-centric approach to innovation and change management.
 She has her own consultancy, teaches at the Oslo Metropolitan University and is the Managing Director of Design without Borders.

 - Dr Simon Roberts, an internationally-respected applied anthropologist based in London, who has worked for Intel.
-Dr Roberts is a founding partner at Stripe Partners, and has devoted his career to bringing deep human insight to solve business challenges and inspire innovation, with a particular focus on technology.
+Simon is a founding partner at Stripe Partners, and has devoted his career to bringing deep human insight to solve business challenges and inspire innovation, with a particular focus on technology.